6a74/WealthOptimizer/README.md

 [Traditional](https://www.bogleheads.org/wiki/Traditional_IRA) accounts rather
 than [Roth](https://www.bogleheads.org/wiki/Roth_IRA) accounts).
-I would like to make the case against the notion that deferring taxes is best for people that can "max out their 401k," like many individuals on Bogleheads do.
+I would like to make the case against the notion that deferring taxes is best for people that can "max out" their retirement accounts, like many individuals that read Bogleheads can do.

 ### Who Said Traditional is Better?